Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Study of the polynomial vector field on z = z k+1 - epsilon on CP1

-\begin{theorem} We consider the polynomial vector field $\dot z = z^{k+1} -\eps$ with $\epsilon=e^{i\theta}$. \begin{enumerate} \item The Douady-Sentenac combinatorial invariant is a trunk making a zig-zag through the singular-gon: i.e. there is a zig-zag ordering of the singular points (vertices), which we also call \emph{chain of the singular points}, such that there is exactly one edge from vertex numbered $n$ to vertex number $n+1$, and no other edge. \item The homoclinic loop bifurcations occur precisely at all values of $\epsilon$ such that the imaginary axis is a symmetry axis of the period-gon.\footnote{ Recall that the period-gon was defined as the polygon centered on $0$ and whose \emph{edges} are given by the negated periods $-\mu_\ell$.} This is also equivent to the singular-gon being symmetric with respect to one of the dotted axes in Figure~\ref{fig:zones}.
-There are $2k$ such bifurcations occuring for for $j=0, \dots, 2k-1$.
-Across each bifurcation, the Douady-Sentenac combinatorial invariant is modified as follows: consider the linear ordering of the segments and erase every other segments, i.e. preserved segments and destroyed segments alternate.
-There are exactly two ways of doing this, each choice corresponds to one end of the interval of structural stability in $\theta$-space with the given invariant.
-Then exchange the order of the two elements of each remaining segment and keep the order of the segments.
-This reattaches the whole chain and gives the DS invariant on the other side of the bifurcation (see Figures~\ref{homoclinic1} and \ref{homoclinic3}). \end{enumerate}\end{theorem} \begin{proof} The proof of (1) and (2) follows from a description of the vector field in the rectifying time coordinate
+for $j=0, \dots, 2k-1$. \item If $k=1$ the homoclinic loop bifurcation occurs precisely at the value of $\epsilon$ such that the period-gon (which is a segment) is horizontal, which is equivalent to $\theta \equiv \pi \bmod 2\pi$. \item (See \Cref{homoclinic1,homoclinic3}.)
+If $k>1$ then, across each bifurcation, the DES combinatorial invariant is modified as follows.
+Some of the segments are preserved and some are replaced.
+Preserved and replaced segments alternate.
+For a given zig-zag invariant, there are exactly two ways to choose alternating segments, each choice corresponds to one end of the interval of structural stability in $\theta$-space with the given invariant.
+Once a choice is made, modify the linear ordering of the elements by exchanging the two elements of each preserved segment, while keeping the order between the segments.
+This reattaches the whole chain and gives the DES invariant on the other side of the bifurcation. \end{enumerate}\end{theorem} \begin{proof} This follows from a description of the vector field in the rectifying coordinate (a.k.a.\ time coordinate)